Glossary

 File Vault

-A tool/service available in each Room that provides an audited/secure file transfer service.
+A tool/service available in each Enclave that provides an audited/secure file transfer service.
 It is used to transfer data onto a secure Desktop.

 Firewall Rules